zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ### Resume

 It is already 15 days since my Skype account was banned.
 Out from the chat with support it is clear that nobody is trying to return my account back.
-I am really looking forward to receive my account back and get regrets from Skype for all the humiliations I need to get through, trying to make their services more secure.
+I am really looking forward to receiving my account back and get regrets from Skype for all the humiliations I need to get through, trying to make their services more secure.

-Unfortunately Skype is big bureaucratic machine, which is not able to detect and react on the problems in their service due to poor organization, big and complex management structure.
+Unfortunately Skype is a big bureaucratic machine, which is not able to detect and react to the problems in their service due to poor organization, big and complex management structure.
 I have no doubt that anything will change here in the nearest future.

 In this article I have described only problems which I know.
 I can assume that there exist much more exploits, which are in use, but I have no clue about them.

 It is essential to understand that it is not ONLY Skype problem.
 This issues could be applied to ANY messenger with centralized control, where all security is based only on trust and authority of administration e.g.
 If you think that your lovely messenger is much more secure than Skype, just because the employees are "good guys", you are just fooling yourself.
-People who have infinite access to the user information, could be vulnerable for different kind of pressure, blackmailing or deception.
+People who have infinite access to the user information, could be vulnerable to different kind of pressure, blackmailing or deception.
 No one is ready to go to the jail or even to give their lives for the safety of users' messages.
-As far as unlimited access exists, there will always be temptation to use this access wrongfully.
+As far as unlimited access exists, there will always be a temptation to use this access wrongfully.

 Truly safe messenger must be built on the impossibility of unauthorized access on a level of a specification, but not on a trust to any group of people.